Yisaaaa/Etch-a-Sketch/README.md

 ## From The Odin Project

-This is a simple rock and paper scissors game from [The Odin Project](https://www.theodinproject.com/lessons/foundations-etch-a-sketch)
+This is a project from [The Odin Project](https://www.theodinproject.com/lessons/foundations-etch-a-sketch)

 ### Technology used